Geonix

 Synthetic data generation

 Cities: Tokyo and Osaka.
 Source road networks: OpenStreetMap extracts (ODbL).
 Vehicle count per simulated day: approximately 1 million vehicles per city (Tokyo and Osaka).
 Simulated duration: 1 day (24 hours).
 Output: synthetic GPS pings every 5 seconds per vehicle, written to per-day Parquet partitions.
-Total uncompressed size on disk: TODO_USER_COPY: size.
+Total probe points: roughly 84.7 million for Tokyo and 96.3 million for Osaka (about 181 million combined).

 Pipeline architecture